Barbecues the good and bad

 Author: Nina Evans, Researcher & Trainer in Public Health/28 June 2018

-As it’s that time of year again for al fresco dining, dodgy t-shirt tans, and ice-cream vans, it’s only right that this blog discusses some of the concerns with one of our British summer time traditions!
+Barbecues the good and bad.
+As it’s that time of year again for al fresco dining, dodgy t-shirt tans, and ice-cream vans.
+It’s only right that this blog discusses some of the concerns with one of our British summer time traditions!

-Our beloved barbecue; once a summer staple, now a cautioned cooking method.
-Barbecues have previously been tainted as they often involve cooking too much red and processed meat at high temperatures which causes the production of potentially harmful chemicals.
-Before we get too bogged down, there may still be some redeeming qualities; a barbecue does promote a few aspects of a Mediterranean dietary approach such as eating at the home, often outside, whilst socialising with family and friends.
+Our beloved barbecues; once a summer staple, now a cautioned cooking method.
+Before we get too bogged down, there may still be some redeeming qualities.
+A barbecue does promote a few aspects of a Mediterranean dietary approach such as eating at the home, often outside, whilst socialising with family and friends.
 So what’s our standpoint?

 Red Meat Consumption

 First off, let’s talk about the main food contender when it comes to barbecues – red meat.
 Several observational studies have shown that red and processed meat is associated with a greater risk of total, cardiovascular and cancer mortality .
 Many observational studies have associated a high intake of processed meat with an increased risk of a number of common cancers (with strong epidemiological evidence for colorectal), type 2 diabetes and coronary heart disease (CHD) [2-3].
 It is worth bearing in mind that observational studies cannot provide a definitive answer as association cannot cause causation.
 Even so, does the problem just lie with the processed meats?